 Overview of the CBTP

-Training for the Ph.D. degree in the CBTP includes course work, research rotations, formal and informal seminars, a Thesis Proposal/Qualifying Examination, and research experience resulting in scholarly publications and a Ph.D. dissertation.
-The CBTP includes the core curriculum of the Pathology Graduate Program (see Section II: Pathology Ph.D.
-Program in Pathology Graduate Program Student Handbook) and a well-developed curriculum focused on cancer biology.
-Core components of the Pathology Ph.D. curriculum include the BSTP curriculum coursework in cell and molecular biology (CBIO 453 and CBIO 455), a minimum of three research rotations and two Pathology core courses (PATH 510 Basic Pathophysiologic Mechanisms, PATH 520 Basic Cancer Biology & Interface with Clinical Oncology).
+Training for the PhD degree in the CBTP includes course work, research rotations, formal and informal seminars, a dissertation proposal/qualifying examination, research experience resulting in scholarly publications, and a PhD dissertation.
+The CBTP includes the core curriculum of the Pathology Graduate Program (see Section II: Pathology PhD Program in the Pathology Graduate Program Student Handbook; link below) and a well-developed curriculum focused on cancer biology.
+Core components of the Pathology PhD curriculum include the BSTP curriculum coursework in cell and molecular biology (CBIO 453 and CBIO 455), a minimum of three research rotations and two Pathology core courses (PATH 510 Basic Pathophysiologic Mechanisms, PATH 520 Basic Cancer Biology & Interface with Clinical Oncology).
 PATH 510 provides a solid foundation in mechanisms of disease, including topics related to cancer.
 PATH 520 provides a detailed survey of basic cancer biology.
-CBTP students take at least two CBTP Track Electives (see Handbook Section X: Courses in Pathology Graduate Program Student Handbook) and other elective courses to meet the Ph.D. requirements (Section II: Pathology Ph.D.
-Program in Pathology Graduate Program Student Handbook).
-Elective courses should be selected in consideration of the research emphasis of the individual student and may include a wide range of courses offered by the Department of Pathology or other basic science graduate departments.
+CBTP students take at least two CBTP Track Electives (see Handbook Section X) and other elective courses to meet the PhD requirements (see Handbook Section II).
+Elective courses should be selected in consideration of the research emphasis of the individual student and may include a wide range of courses offered by the Department of Pathology or other basic science departments.
 A student's course selections must be approved by his/her Thesis Mentor and must follow the program guidelines.
-A Planned Program of Study Form must be completed to insure adequate planning for coursework and other curriculum components.
+A Planned Program of Study (PPoS) form must be completed to insure adequate planning for coursework and other curriculum components.
 This plan must be reviewed and approved by the CBTP Track Thesis Committee Representative (Clive Hamlin), and then submitted to the Pathology Graduate Program Coordinator (Christine Kehoe).
 The CBTP Track Thesis Committee Representative will be an ex officio member of all Thesis Committees for CBTP students and will insure consistency in advising and adherence to guidelines.

 CBTP trainers are indicated in the list of Pathology Graduate Program Faculty Trainers (Section III: Faculty Trainers).
 All CBTP trainers are members of the Case Comprehensive Cancer Center.
 Their primary appointments may be in the Department of Pathology or other departments at CWRU or CWRU-affiliated institutions, including University Hospitals Cleveland Medical Center (UHCMC), the Cleveland Clinic Foundation (CCF), Metro Health Medical Center (MHMC) and the Louis Stokes VA Medical Center (VAMC).